Updated on 2026-01-21 GMT+08:00

 Bash scripts to run.

-• Execute this action with the sudo permission.
+• Execute this action with the sudo permission: Use the sudo permission to deploy this action.

-Example: Using Shell Commands to View Service Logs
+Example: Using Shell Commands to Check Service Logs

 After application deployment is complete, you can run the shell commands to view the service startup or execution logs.